Welcome to the Wild River Angler Update Page

 The whole process was definately a unique experience and I think I even managed to pick up a few photography techniques.
 According to Dennis, this was the first time that Cabela's had done a photo shoot for their fly fishing catalog on the East Coast.
 It was cool to be part of that.

-"You want me to cast with what hand?"
+"You want me to cast with which hand?"

 On the inside of the cover there is a shot where I'm throwing a cast with my right hand- except I'm a lefty.